CommonGateway/PetStore/README.md

 ## (Unit) Testing the API

 // TODO new text about unit testing in gateway (still needs to be build in gateway?)

-// TODO current text should be moved to Create or edit your OpenAPI Specification

 GitHub launches an action on every commit that generates a Postman collection and tests the API.
 You view the action results under `Actions` on the GitHub page.

-Make sure that in your OAS definition, there is a `localhost` server defined like:
+// TODO this text should be moved to Create or edit your OpenAPI Specification Make sure that in your OAS definition, there is a `localhost` server defined like:

 ```yaml